nicolasbauw/world-time-api/README.md

 - dst_offset : the offset to utc during daylight saving time, in seconds
 - utc_offset : the current offset to utc, taking into account daylight saving time or not (according to dst_from and dst_until), in +/- HH:MM

-Provided (untested since last major updates, are TZfiles in alpine image ?) dockerfile builds the app with statically compiled musl libc and then uses an alpine image to keep a low size.
+Provided dockerfile builds the app with statically compiled musl libc and then uses an alpine image to keep a low size.